igrafx/KNIME-Mining-connector/README.md

 ![Trust_window](https://github.com/igrafx/KNIME-Mining-connector/blob/dev/images/trusted.png)

 Tick the **Always trust all content** box.
 Then, on the next window that pops up, click on **Yes I accept the risk**.
-You can now click on **Trust Slected**.
+You can now click on **Trust Selected**.
 Wait for the installation to finish.
 Don't restart the platform just yet.

 You can now restart Knime.